steelwheels/KiwiCompnents/Document/Library.md

 This document describes list of classes and functions for component programming.

 ### Components
+* [CheckBox](Components/CheckBox.md): The check box.
+It has toggle switch and text label.
 * [Box](Components/Box.md): The box to contain multiple modules vertically or holizontaly.
 * [Button](Components/Button.md): The press button
 * [TextField](Components/TextField.md): The text field